searleser97/nvim_lua/README.md

 - PR to toggleterm to stack terminals on top of each other

-- use H to show lsp hover info

 - center after direct jump to implementation/definition/reference/...

+- fix repeat operation when using leap to jump to text locations